 Dogs that were sick as puppies.
 Dogs that are sick as puppies (such as parvo pups) often are highly isolated, which is a good thing for the safety of the other pups – but it can have lasting consequences.

 Coming from a shelter.
 Likewise, puppies or adult dogs from shelters rarely get the full suite of socialization experiences that we like to see in well-adjusted dogs.
 This could be because of negligence from the first owner, or because the pup was raised in a shelter or rescue without the resources to devote to socialization.

 Coming from a pet store.
 Dogs that come from pet stores often have it even worse than those raised in shelters.
 Puppies that are purchased from pet stores such as Petland come from recognized puppy mills.
 These puppies are raised in abysmal conditions and tend to be very, very under socialized.

 Owners who don’t know better.
 Finally, some dogs grow up undersocialized thanks to bad advice.
 Some vets still recommend keeping young puppies totally isolated until their vaccines are done.
 This outdated advice means some well-meaning owners drastically under socialize their pups.
-There are many ways to safely socialize your puppy before she’s done with vaccines!
+There are many ways to safely socialize your puppy before she’s done with her puppy shots!

 The bottom line is that your dog’s aggression might not be your fault – but how do you fix it?